egg-bread/stalks/README.md

-# stalks
+# stalks: Turnip Price Predictor
-![Command line display when program starts up](turnip_splash.png) Turnip price predictor for your current week on ACNH.
+![Command line display when program starts up](turnip_splash.png)

+Turnip price predictor for your current turnip-filled week on ACNH.

-For when your 4000+ turnips need to be sold *soon* but you don't know *when* to sell them to churn in max profit from the stalk market.
+For when your **4000+** turnips need to be sold *soon* but you don't know *when* to sell them to churn in max profit from the stalk market.

 ## Note
 The max/mins calculated could be roughly 1-2 Bells off in either direction due to how turnip prices are generated in-game with their own random float method and how my floats are stored internally.
 But, there shouldn't be a problem coming up with potential pattern matches.